 - If the employer did not employ any H-1B workers under the LCA, one year from the date the LCA expired or from the date it was withdrawn

-The employer is also required to retain payroll records for a period of 3 years from their creation.
+The employer must also retain payroll records for 3 years from their creation.
 Payroll records should not be maintained in the PAF file.

-If there are any questions regarding H-1B visas and DOL compliance for the same, our experienced attorneys are always available for a consultation which can be scheduled here.
+If there are any questions regarding H-1B visas and DOL compliance, our experienced attorneys are always available for a consultation, which can be scheduled by contacting our Albuquerque immigration lawyers.